 Norway is mostly known for its natural beauty, fjords and mountains, the amazing Northern Lights and the Midnight Sun.
 The Kingdom of Norway is a constitutional monarchy located in Northern Europe, the western portion of the Scandinavian Peninsula.

+Geographically Norway is located about as far north in Europe as you can get, and hosts the northernmost point of Europe- the North cape cliff.
+It is part of the Scandinavian peninsula.
 Norway has a population of about 5 million, and it is the second least densely populated country in Europe, with a majority living in Oslo and the eastern parts of the country.
 Norway has a very elongated shape, one of the longest and most rugged coastlines in the world, and some 50,000 islands off this extremely indented coastline.